k2052/words.k2052.me/source/posts/2013-12-16-assembling-things-with-grunt.md

     $ npm install grunt-cli -g

 Installing _grunt-cli_ will make a grunt wrapper command available globally.
-When you run `$ grunt` _grunt-cli_ will look for the local/project scoped version of Grunt and then run it.
+When you run '$ grunt' grunt-cli will look for the local/project scoped version of Grunt and then run it.
 How do we install a local version of Grunt to our project?
 Simple, we use a package.json file

 ## package.json